Payne Stewart: Early life

+Personal life

+In 1980, Stewart met Tracey Ferguson, sister of Australian golfer Mike Ferguson, in Kuala Lumpur, Malaysia while he was playing the Malaysian Open.
+They were married by November 1982.

-Stewart was also a musician, and played harmonica in the blues rock group Jake Trout and the Flounders, which also included fellow golfers Larry Rinker and Peter Jacobsen.
+Stewart was also a musician, and played harmonica in the blues rock group Jake Trout and the Flounders, which also included fellow golfers Mark Lye and Peter Jacobsen.
 The band released one album, I Love to Play in 1998.
 The music video for the title track, a golf-themed parody of Randy Newman's "I Love L.A.", earned rotation on VH-1.

-Death
+Death and legacy

-On October 25, 1999, a month after the American team rallied to win the Ryder Cup and four months after his U.S. Open victory, Stewart was killed in the crash of a Learjet flying from his home in Orlando, Florida, to Texas for the year-ending tournament, The Tour Championship, held at Champions Golf Club in Houston.
+On October 25, 1999, Stewart was killed in the crash of a Learjet flying from his home in Orlando, Florida, to Texas for the year-ending tournament, The Tour Championship, held at Champions Golf Club in Houston.
 National Transportation Safety Board (NTSB) investigators concluded that the aircraft failed to pressurize and that all on board were incapacitated by hypoxia as the aircraft passed to the west of Gainesville, Florida.
 The aircraft continued flying on autopilot until it ran out of fuel and crashed into a field near Mina, South Dakota.

-At the time of his death, Stewart had won $12,673,193 in career earnings.
-He won over $2 million during the 1999 season and finished seventh on the year's money list.